Woman believed Met officer would ‘rape her during attack at her home’

-Sam Grigg, 36, who was sacked from the Met after being charged, previously pleaded guilty at Kingston Crown Court to false imprisonment and assault against Natasha Rabinowitz, who was then 23.
+Sam Grigg, 36, who was sacked from the Met after being charged, previously pleaded guilty at Kingston Crown Court to false imprisonment and assault against the woman, who was his flatmate.

+Ahead of Grigg’s sentencing at the same court on Friday, a victim impact statement was read on behalf of the victim, who has self-harmed since the attack.

 The former officer appeared in the dock wearing a navy blue suit and tie as Judge Peter Lodder KC described the attack as “10 minutes of terror” for the victim, who had “no real relationship” with Grigg other than being his housemate.